wendyverdonk93/docs/content/payment-methods/credit-cards/creditcards/chargebacks/what-is-a-chargeback.md

 Longer chargeback initiation periods can be arranged with the card schemes, should the business model of your webshop require (_e.g._ when a yearly subscription has been paid in advance).

-By offering credit cards as a payment option in your webshop you agree to the customer rights that come with credit card acceptance.
+By offering credit cards as a payment option in your webshop, you agree to the customer rights that come with credit card acceptance.

 ## Why do you charge a chargeback handling fee?